-We are pleased to confirm that the Kennan Institute will be holding its regularly scheduled competitions for fall 2020.
-The deadline for the George F. Kennan Fellowship is September 30, 2020 and the deadline for our Title VIII Short-Term Grant is also September 30, 2020.
+We are pleased to confirm that the Kennan Institute will be holding its regularly scheduled competitions for spring 2021.
+The deadline for both the Title VIII Research Scholarship and the Title VIII Summer Research Scholarship is January 31, 2021.

 Given the current uncertainty due to the coronavirus and pandemic-related travel restrictions, we anticipate greater flexibility in the administration of fellowships.
 This may include the possibility of partial or fully remote work and delayed start dates for awarded fellows, contingent upon Wilson Center policies and grant requirements.
 For more information or specific inquiries, please email firstname.lastname@example.org.

 The Kennan Institute is the premier national research center devoted to Russia, Ukraine, and the surrounding region.
 The cornerstone of the Kennan Institute’s strength is the scholars and experts who come to the Center to conduct their individual research and, in so doing, advancing our understanding of this vital part of the world.

 Scholars in residence at the Kennan Institute receive access to the Library of Congress, National Archives, and policy research centers in Washington, D.C., as well as the opportunity to meet with key experts and officials.
 While conducting research, scholars are expected to actively participate in discussions with the policy and academic communities, including events at the Wilson Center as well as potentially outside of Washington D.C., private meetings, conferences, and other activities organized by the Kennan Institute and Wilson Center.
 Upon completion of their grant at the Kennan Institute, scholars join the ranks of Kennan alumni, for whom Kennan will continue to offer opportunities for future collaboration and engagement.